Abu Ratib: Career

 As Masfaka balanced music with a growing interest in Islam, his work moved in a spiritual direction.
 He joined the band of the singer Abi Dujanah for religious singing, until he founded Al-Huda band in 1981 and began issuing the albums of Islamic singing.
+He also made nasheeds for the Syrian islamic uprising during this period.
+As a result, he was expelled from Syria by the Assad regime.
 In 1986, Al-Huda band developed to found Al-Huda Islamic Art.
 In 1991, he founded Al-Huda International Art Production.

 Masfaka is an active member of the Arabic arts community and is involved in numerous organizations to promote Islamic music and artist development worldwide.
 He has traveled over the U.S and abroad as a featured artist at community events in mosques and on college campuses.

 He is a member of Michigan-based Crescent Academy International, and aims to overcome negative impressions of Islam through his works such as a play about the Islam featuring the Islamic prophet Muhammad which attracted a large non-Muslim audience.
 He is also head of the World Islamic Art League.

 Masfaka has often sung in support of human rights for the occupied Palestinian people.